Periodontitis vs Gingivitis: Know the Differences & Warning Signs

 While the difference between gingivitis and periodontitis might start out as minimal, it’s an important distinction as it becomes more severe.

 Periodontitis is a more advanced form of gum disease than gingivitis.
-Periodontitis officially begins when your gums get so inflamed by plaque accumulation that they start to pull away from your teeth¹.
-As your gums pull away, infected pockets start to form, like cracks forming in your foundation.
+Periodontitis officially begins when your gums get so inflamed by plaque and tartar accumulation that they start to pull away from your teeth¹.
+The bone holding your teeth is damaged, leading to bone loss.
+As your gums pull away and bone is lost, infected pockets start to form, like cracks forming in your foundation.

 Periodontitis includes the same symptoms as gingivitis, but in its more advanced state, symptoms also include5: